Here’s How To Scam Your Way Into Free Hotel Stays As An Instagram Influencer

 With potentially tens of millions of brand dollars going to waste because of inflated follower counts and fraudulent followers, Mediakix ran an experiment last year to call attention to this industry problem.
 Mediakix created two accounts on Instagram and purchased followers to amass around a 30K and 50K follower-count respectively.
 Shortly after creating these accounts, we added them to Instagram Influencer Marketing Platforms (marketplaces for paid brand sponsorships with brands and Instagram influencers).
 Within a few weeks, the account received four paid offers from brands totaling over $500 in value.

-The accounts were a female lifestyle influencer account where we hired a model for a day and shot a collection of photos to use as content; and a travel account, where we used entirely free stock photos available to anyone.
+The accounts were female lifestyle influencer accounts where we hired a model for a day and shot a collection of photos to use as content; and a travel account, where we used entirely free stock photos available to anyone.
 Buying all the followers and engagement cost only a few hundred dollars.

 The story went viral and was published by over 100 press outlets around the globe (featured in Mashable).

 We thought it would end there…